A re-analysis of equilibrium chemistry in five hot Jupiters: Planet-by-planet results

 \subsection{HAT-P-12b}

 For HAT-P-12b, \cite{Sing_2015} showed a strong optical slope due to Rayleigh scattering, as well as aerosols hazes and a potassium feature. \cite{Deibert} also found a sodium absorption feature.
-However \cite{Wong} and \cite{Yan} didn't find any detected alkali absorption peaks.
-They still agreed on the cloudy, hazy atmosphere of the planet with a prominent Rayleigh scattering slope on the visible wavelengths. \cite{Jiang} also showed no alkali absorption signatures, but didn't find any evidence of a cloudy or hazy atmosphere.
+However, \cite{Wong} and \cite{Yan} did not find any detected alkali absorption peaks.
+They still agreed on the cloudy, hazy atmosphere of the planet with a prominent Rayleigh scattering slope on the visible wavelengths. \cite{Jiang} also showed no alkali absorption signatures, but did not find any evidence of a cloudy or hazy atmosphere.
 They additionally explained the discrepancies of the transmission spectra by the effect of stellar activity as unocculted spots and faculae.
-Based on these previous results we decided to try several models to fit our data.
+Based on these previous results, we decided to try several models to fit our data.
 We explored three different chemistry assumptions.
-The first "free" model that takes into account absorption contributions of H$_2$O, CH$_4$, NH$_3$, HCN, CO, CO$_2$, Na, K, H$_2$S, TiH and AlO.
-The second chemistry type is the "ACE" model, and the third one uses the Fastchem code.
-We tested each one with or without clouds/hazes.
+The first "free" model that takes into account absorption contributions of H$_2$O, CH$_4$, NH$_3$, HCN, CO, CO$_2$, Na, K, H$_2$S, TiH, and AlO.
+The second chemistry type is the "ACE" model and the third one uses the Fastchem code.
+We tested each one with or without clouds or hazes.

-For this planet we can see clear differences between models that include clouds and hazes and models that do not include them.
+For this planet, we can see clear differences between models that include clouds and hazes and models that do not include them.
 This allows us to conclude that the atmosphere of HAT-P-12b is probably cloudy.
-We can not however statistically distinguish between our three chemistry parametrization, as their log(evidence) is similar.
-We note visually that the Fastchem models could over-fit the HST STIS part of the spectrum.
-Overall the model with the most significant log(evidence) is the Fastchem model with clouds or hazes (log(evidence)=252.7).
-See posterior distribution figure for the best fit model in Appendix \ref{section:appendix_hp12}.
+We cannot however statistically distinguish between our three chemistry parametrization, as their log(evidence) is similar.
+We note that visually the Fastchem models could over-fit the HST STIS part of the spectrum.
+Overall, the model with the most significant log(evidence) is the Fastchem model with clouds or hazes (log(evidence)=252.7).
+The posterior distribution figure for the best-fit model is given in Appendix \ref{section:appendix_hp12}.